MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 ### Cost and quota considerations for TimeGEN-1 deployed as a serverless API

-Nixtla offers TimeGEN-1 deployed as a serverless API through the Azure Marketplace.
+Nixtla offers TimeGEN-1 deployed as a serverless API through Azure Marketplace.
 TimeGEN-1 is integrated with Azure AI Foundry for use.
 You can find more information about Azure Marketplace pricing when you deploy the model.

-Each time a project subscribes to a given offer from the Azure Marketplace, a new resource is created to track the costs associated with its consumption.
+Each time a project subscribes to a given offer from Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference; however, multiple meters are available to track each scenario independently.

-For more information about how to track costs, visit [monitor costs for models offered throughout the Azure Marketplace](./costs-plan-manage.md#monitor-costs-for-models-offered-through-the-azure-marketplace).
+For more information about how to track costs, visit [monitor costs for models offered throughout Azure Marketplace](./costs-plan-manage.md#monitor-costs-for-models-offered-through-the-azure-marketplace).

 Quota is managed per deployment.
 Each deployment has a rate limit of 200,000 tokens per minute and 1,000 API requests per minute.
 However, we currently limit one deployment per model per project.
 Contact Microsoft Azure Support if the current rate limits are insufficient for your scenarios.